Quantum simulation of strong charge-parity violation and Peccei-Quinn mechanism: Results

-which consists of three-body Pauli interactions coupling the two fermionic qubits with the gauge-field qubit.
-These terms correspond to correlated hopping processes in which a fermion moves between sites 0 and 1 while simultaneously changing the electric flux on the link, thus preserving local gauge invariance.
+which consists of three-body Pauli interactions coupling the two fermionic qubits to the gauge-link qubit.
+These terms describe correlated hopping processes in which a fermion moves between sites while simultaneously changing the electric flux on the link, thereby preserving local gauge invariance.